molztim/z0-precisionmeasurement/README.md

 3. Activate the new env: `conda activate z0-env`
 4. Start `jupyter-lab` (or `jupyter-notebook` if you prefer) in the environment.
 This will usually open your browesr automatically.
-If not the link is printed to the console too.
+If not the link is printed to the console too

+   Edited by Tim